Skip to main content

 Below is a list of skills needed to excel on the ACT:

-• Good work ethic: your student is willing to put in time and energy to improve
+• Good Work Ethic: Your student is willing to put in time and energy to improve

-• Extra time accommodations: the ACT is generally a better fit for students with accommodations.
+• Extra Time Accommodations: The ACT is generally a better fit for students with accommodations.

-• Familiarity with more advanced math or far behind in their math curriculum: math concepts on the ACT go through precalculus & trigonometry; however, math is only worth 25% of the total score.
+• Familiarity with more advanced math or far behind in their math curriculum: Math concepts on the ACT go through precalculus & trigonometry; however, math is only worth 25% of the total score.

-• Comfort with charts & graphs: the science section tests students’ ability to interpret data and information presented in charts, tables and graphs; your student does not need a strong foundation in scientific content to do well on this section of the ACT.
+• Comfort with Charts & Graphs: The science section tests students’ ability to interpret data and information presented in charts, tables and graphs; your student does not need a strong foundation in scientific content to do well on this section of the ACT.

-• Quick reading speed: The ACT is fast-paced, so students who can read and process material quickly are often well-suited to the ACT.
+• Quick Reading Speed: The ACT is fast-paced, so students who can read and process material quickly are often well-suited to the ACT.
 However, your student can still do well on the ACT without answering every question on the test.

 The ACT is a good option for students who: